elastic/universal-profiling-documentation/features.md

 ![flamegraph view](./img/flamegraph-default-view.png)

-You can navigate a flamegraph on two axis:
+You can navigate a flamegraph on two axes:

-* Horizontally: every process that is recorded to be running on your CPUs will have at least a box under the `root` frame.
-In Universal Profiling, flamegraphs you will likely discover the existence of processes you don't control, but that are eating significant portion of your CPU resources.
+* Horizontally: every process that is sampled will have at least a box under the `root` frame.
+In Universal Profiling flamegraphs you will likely discover the existence of processes you don't control, but that are eating significant portion of your CPU resources.
 * Vertically: traversing a process' call stack will allow to identify which parts of the process are executing most frequently.
 This allows pinpointing functions or methods that _should_ be negligible, and are instead found to be a